Nimrod007/Gatling-Workshop/README.md

 http://gatling.io/docs/2.0.0-RC2/general/operations.html

 ###Task 1:
-Download Gatling
+1)download Gatling

-Unzip and go into /bin file
+2)unzip and go into /bin file

-Open the recorder.sh
+3)open the recorder.sh

-Before recording close all browser windows
+4)before recording close all browser windows

-Set proxy to localhost:8000 (in your browser)
+5)set proxy to localhost:8000 (in your browser)

-Name the package and class
+6)name the package and class

-Start recording
+7)start recording

-Go to your endpoint (in the browser)
+8)go to your endpoint (in the browser)

-Stop recording
+9)stop recording

-Exit the recorder
+10)exit the recorder

-Open the generated scala file in /user-files/simulations
+11)open the generated scala file in /user-files/simulations

-Change from 1 to 20 users.
+12)change from 1 to 20 users.

-Run the gatling.sh & run your new scenario
+13)run the gatling.sh & run your new scenario

-View the report
+14)view the report

 ###Task 2:
 To the current scenario add another GET request http://45.55.151.43/nimrod.php?error=1